-For more than 30 years, Oxford University has welcomed high school students through the Oxbridge Academic Programs.
+For more than 30 years, both Cambridge and Oxford Universities have welcomed high school students through the Oxbridge Academic Programs.
 Oxbridge courses are taught by University lecturers and researchers, and other academics, including Rhodes Scholars.
 When Oxbridge representatives visited Taft, Keren thought the program might be a good fit.

 Oxbridge applicants select two areas of concentrated study, a major and a minor.
 Major courses meet six mornings during each of the four weeks, while minor studies take place three afternoons each week.
 Keren was accepted into the highly competitive medical science program, which she paired with a psychology minor.

 “Our work in medical science was very hands-on.
 We began learning some straightforward procedures, like taking vital signs and drawing blood,” Keren says.
 “But by the end, we were dissecting and suturing hearts.
 I’ve always been interested in science and medicine, but worried I would see blood and organs and just not be able to handle it.
 Once the professor brought out the heart for the dissection and I was touching it and suturing it I thought, ‘Ok, I can do this!’
 The whole program really affirmed for me for the first time that this what I want to—and can—do.”

 The program combined hands-on learning with lectures by field specialists.
 They covered everything from human anatomy and physiology to the pathology and significance of certain diseases.
 They also spent time learning about the broad range of career options that make up the medical science field.

 “We started with bones, fractures, and joints, then moved on to stomach and heart, which I found really interesting.
 We learned projections of the heart, parts of the aorta, and functions of the various organs,” says Keren.